2024 - 2025

 Our 3,000 Goal

-Baseline visits are important but so are return visits, and we are excited to announce participants have begun completing their fourth visit, with their fifth visit occurring in 2024.
+Baseline visits are important but so are follow-up visits, and we are excited to announce participants have begun completing their fifth visit.
 By having participants return every two years, we can track changes within the body as we age.
 We can then look closely at these changes for the biomarkers that will help us predict who will develop Alzheimer’s.
-If you are unsure when your next visit will be, reach out to us at healthybrainstudy@emory.edu!
+If you are unsure when your next visit will be, reach out to us at healthybrainstudy@emory.edu.

 Longevity